-Countless -- including writer -- years ago vowed never to set foot on property again, not until either owners' hearts miraculously melt and they ask forgiveness of legion of devastated former supporters after returning clothing-optional and inviting sweat lodge back...or, far more likely, until finally getting their woefully obtuse disregard for spiritual realities of the place, reading the writing on the wall, and, having the grace to feel duly chagrined, give up dubious diversionary pursuits and divest, redeeming selves by finding and selling to new, public-minded steward(s).
+Countless -- including writer -- years ago vowed never to set foot on property again until either owners' hearts miraculously melt and they ask forgiveness of legion of devastated former supporters after returning clothing-optional and inviting sweat lodge back...or, far more likely, until finally seeing beyond their obtuse disregard for spiritual realities of the place, reading the writing on the wall and, having the grace to feel duly chagrined, give up their dubious diversionary pursuits and divest...redeeming selves by finding and selling to new, public-minded steward(s).

 Ones who, with support of both longtime and new fans near and far, can restore its soul to serve again as affordable, free-spirited, NONPROFIT, culturally-diverse healing refuge...

-First strike came in late 2016 with banning clothing-optional at bathhouse, suddenly forbidding the time-honored tradition to merge with elements in creek and sauna and on sundeck, huddled masses happily shedding unneeded coverings, stimulating exhilarating release of feel-good endorphins and thereby enabling far more effective purification, healing, and precious rejuvenation.
+First strike came in late 2016 with banning clothing-optional at bathhouse compound, suddenly forbidding the time-honored tradition to merge with elements in creek and sauna and on sundeck, huddled masses happily shedding unneeded coverings, stimulating exhilarating release of feel-good endorphins and enabling far more effective purification and healing.

-essentially once again became hostage to convention-locked, body-alienated mindset.
-It quashed profound enjoyment of place for countless free-spirited and bohemian-friendly people around the world.
+essentially once again became hostage to convention-locked, body-alienated mindset, for it had quashed most profound enjoyment of the place for countless free-spirited and bohemian-friendly people around the world.

-In times when any rural mineral springs operation in northwest U.S. worth its salt allows some measure of mindful body freedom in course of spa beyond any private tub/shower, Stewart's became just another watered-down, conventionalized, clothes-minded rural springs tourist trap...sadly out of resonance with natural setting, healing waters, and place's original dedicated focus on deep purifying, healing, and rejuvenation.
+In times when any rural mineral springs operation in northwest U.S. worth its salt has allowed some measure of mindful body freedom in course of spa beyond any private tub/shower, Stewart's became just another watered-down, conventionalized, clothes-minded rural springs tourist trap...sadly out of resonance with natural setting, healing waters, and place's original dedicated focus on deep purifying, healing, and rejuvenating.